jonvcb/freebsd-rpi-fan-ctl/README.md

 You can run the fan at a certain power percentage (of the supplied 5V and its required current) by specifiying the -p option.
-This causes PWM to control the fan so that it only runs (is powered) for X% of the time.
+This causes PWM to control the fan so that it only runs (if powered) for X% of the time.

 e.g. to run the fan at 50%: